citp/privacy-policy-historical/b/bl/bla/blackspider.com.md

-> *The following text is extracted and transformed from the blackspider.com privacy policy that was archived on 2009-04-25.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20090425073859id_/http%3A//www.websense.com/site/footer/privacypolicy.html) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the blackspider.com privacy policy that was archived on 2009-10-20.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20091020095423id_/http%3A//www.websense.com/site/footer/privacypolicy.html) for the most accurate reproduction.*

-# Websense.com — Evaluate
+# Websense.com — Privacy Policy

-## Privacy Policy

 **Websense Inc. Privacy Policy**